kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 The following Rancher Helm chart annotations must be present:

+- `catalog.cattle.io/certified`: rancher
+- `catalog.cattle.io/ui-component` to `kubewarden`: This is added for custom UI deployment of a chart
+- `catalog.cattle.io/os` to `linux`.
+- `catalog.cattle.io/permits-os` to `linux,windows`
+- `catalog.cattle.io/upstream-version` to `"<version of policy chart>"`: The version of the upstream chart or app.
+It prevents the unexpected "downgrade" when upgrading an installed chart that uses our 100.x.x+upVersion version schema.
 - `catalog.cattle.io/ui-component: kubewarden`.
 Added for custom UI deployment of a chart.
 - `catalog.cattle.io/hidden` to `"true"`.
 - `catalog.cattle.io/type` to a new type, `kubewarden-policy`.